seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 Where's Poins, Hal?

 **PRINCE HENRY**
-She is walked up to the top of the hill: I'll go seek her.
+He is walked up to the top of the hill: I'll go seek him.

 **FALSTAFF**
 I am accursed to rob in that thief's company: the